DirtosiedCleans/VortexGUI/USAGE.md

-> dont know how to code? and you want to try it? copy paste this!
+> don't know how to code? and you want to try it? copy paste this! 🔥

 ```lua
 local gui = loadstring(game:HttpGet("https://raw.githubusercontent.com/DirtosiedCleans/VortexUI/refs/heads/main/source.lua"))()